Adaptive Diffusion Constrained Sampling for Bimanual Robot Manipulation

 \subsection{Ablation Studies}

 We conduct ablations to evaluate the contributions of key components in our method.
-Specifically, we analyze: (1) the effect of CWT for dynamic constraint composition, (2) the role of KDE for diversity-aware resampling (Appendix~\autoref{sec:kde kernel}), and (3) the impact of sequential sampling strategies (Appendix~\autoref{sec:seq sampler}). \\ \textbf{Dynamic Weighting via CWT.} We compare three composition mechanisms for constraint weighting: fixed scalar weights, MLP-based dynamic weights, and our proposed CWT.
+Specifically, we analyze: (1) The effect of the CWT for dynamic constraint composition.
+(2) The role of KDE for diversity-aware resampling.
+(3) The impact of two-stage sampling strategies.

+\textbf{Dynamic Weighting via CWT.} We compare three composition mechanisms for constraint weighting: fixed scalar weights, MLP-based dynamic weights, and our proposed CWT.
 All models share the same architecture for the energy and feature networks and are trained without task likelihoods to isolate the effect of the weighting mechanism.
-As shown in \autoref{tab:weights_ablation}, CWT consistently outperforms the other approaches, achieving lower errors across all tasks, underscoring its ability to adaptively balance constraint satisfaction in diverse compositions.
+As shown in Table~\ref{tab:weights_ablation}, CWT consistently outperforms the other approaches, achieving lower errors across all tasks, underscoring its ability to adaptively balance constraint satisfaction in diverse compositions.